 [Ed:] Do you specifically mean the Paris Peace Conference where you met your Arch-Enemy the President?

 [Bollangda] That was one of many indignities I endured during the strife.
 While publicly recognising me on the one hand the godless imperialists were working behind my back with my enemies sowing disunity and corruption with all their foreign money.
 Wealth unimaginable was spent on weapons of destruction, if it had been used in peaceful ways it could have created a utopia that would have been the envy of the world.
 I shook the hand of my worst enemy in front of the world's media to cement the promise of a fair election in Binni, but little did I know how much control he had already lost and what gerrymandering he had instore for us.
 I managed to force his hand to an exact date while I danced briefly on that world stage, that is my second most valuable contribution and achievement in defence of the land I love, Binni.

 [Ed:] Second?
-It is widely recognised that it was you who put in motion the wheels of the first election in Binni.
-The first for over thirty years, much to the chagrin of the then President whose face fell when he realised what he had inadvertently accepted.
-Despite the election's flaws the democratic momentum was unstoppable nevertheless.
-The nation was and still is grateful, you started the end of the downfall.
+It is widely recognised that it was you who put in motion the wheels of the first (allegedly) free election in Binni.
+The first election for over thirty years, much to the chagrin of the then President whose face fell when he realised what he had inadvertently accepted.
+Despite the election's flaws the democratic momentum was now nevertheless unstoppable.
+The nation was and still is grateful to you Bollangda, you started the end of the downfall.
 What achievement do consider was greater than that?

 [Bollangda, smiled whimsically] The election was a sham, the President proclaimed himself a clear winner by mathematics that a child at elementary school would laugh at.
 More people voted in his small region than could fit in the whole country.
 The United Nations would not even dare to contemplate verifying such a result.
 That was his undoing as he unleashed suppressed anger.
 Anger that was easily focused on him and all that was wrong with his regime, as you know his external supporters - the White Mercenaries, his very bodyguards turned on him inside his own Presidential Palace, at the news of the armed Christian faction entering the capitol.
 The President ran from room to room, but they gunned him down in cold blood.
 [Bollangda sighed] Young man, the road to the capitol had been blocked to the Christian faction, it was corked as a bottle by my forces.
 I met with the Christian leader and although our faith differed we were united in what we thought best for our country, our beloved Binni.
 I shook his hand and stepped aside, he had the might that was needed, I told him it was time to act, I would not oppose him and so the capitol fell.
 That my so was my greatest achievement, the one I am proud of, even as I fell front my own position of relative power.
-At least it enabled another to do what was right and step aside.
+At least it enabled another to do what was right and so I stepped aside.

 [Ed: There were so many other questions I would have liked to ask the old man.
 As the history books will tell you Binni did not rest at ease for very long.
 Unexpected events, this time external to the country saw to that, but I was grateful for the opportunity of meeting with a living part of history.
-Bollangda, rest well in your 'long peace' in the stars, as your time has now passed, Binni thanks you as a son for your service.]
+Bollangda, rest well in your 'long peace' in the stars, as your time has now passed, Binni thanks you as a true son for your service, faithful to the end.]

-Note: Many thanks to the organisers of the Connections UK Mega Game of 2016, it was a very good educational experience and a truly fun (but in no means trivia) game which nicely set the scene for the following fantastic Professional Wargaming conference!
+Note: Many thanks to the organisers of the Connections UK Mega Game of 2016, it was a very good educational experience and a truly fun (but in no means trivia) game which nicely set the scene for the following days fantastic Professional Wargaming conference!

 As the umpires saw it (or rather Rex Bryan, from McGill University, a very experience Mega Game organiser, umpire and observer).
 See my comments below on his PowerPoint presentation, relating to the points I can remember and participated in.